 As we know, NH4NO3 is a salt of a weak base(NH4OH) and strong acid(HNO3).
 According to the concept of salt, when a neutralization reaction carries out between a strong base and weak acid then the salt is formed which is called a basic salt.
 Examples of basic salt – Na2CO3, NaF, NaCN, Soap, etc.

-A stronger base + weak acid will acquire more property of base instead of acid in solution and a stronger acid + weak base will acquire more property of acid instead of the base in solution.
+A stronger base + weak acid will acquire more properties of base instead of acid in solution and a stronger acid + weak base will acquire more properties of acid instead of the base in solution.

 ⇒ Strong base + Weak acid = Basic solution